 Hard to believe Week 4 is here.
 The weather is getting hotter and drier, with intense storms.
+For a trusted air conditoning repair services kindly visit AC Repair.

 While we’re sheltered with woods all around, the storms are still strong, with trees bending in high wind and the rain drumming hard on a tin roof.
 But the rain is welcome—and much needed in the garden.
+So we decided to install premium roofing products from reliable manufacturer roofing services overland park ks.
+We also help you choose the best products for your property while paying close attention to the style you desire and your budget.

 This week, our radishes are about done, but the variety of peppers (green, cayenne, Thai, banana) are doing well and you should be getting a good mix in the next crates.
 We still have lettuce; the Redina heirloom red lettuce is doing really well.
 And our tomato vines are loaded with both cherry tomatoes and regular tomatoes.
 We’re digging potatoes—some of you have received the ‘All Blue’.
 We’re thinking of sending some green tomatoes in the crates for anyone who is interested in fried green tomatoes!